TheAshenWolf/RoR2-AutoScrapper/README.md

 - [ ] Add dependencies

 Config:
-- [ ] Dynamic config with all items with settable limits
+- [x] Dynamic config with all items with settable limits
+- [ ] Default value overrides - for example for goggles

 Scrapping:
-- [ ] Skip items where the limit is 0
+- [x] Skip items where the limit is 0
-- [ ] All items over the limit scrapped on scrapper interact
+- [x] All items over the limit scrapped on scrapper interact
+- [ ] UI shows only the remaining items
+- [ ] Chat message announces how many items were scrapped

 Check:
 - [ ] Multiplayer Compatibility